What is the best LMS for your needs?

 The very process of discussion can help organisations and suppliers decide if the project is a good fit for them.
 Often suppliers will self-select and opt out if they feel the project is not for them and a discussion at the outset can save both sides time and money.

-There will often be constraints such as time, resources and budget, so you need to be clear on your must-haves as part of the LMS solution.
+There will often be constraints such as time, resources and budget, so you need to be clear on your must-haves as part of the platform solution.
 Some things to consider are:

 Ensure you have the resources and authority to implement effectively – have you identified a product or project owner that is empowered to make decisions?